ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 The TOC entries are injected directly under the current page's entry in the section navigation tree.
-A small chevron toggle (``›``) appears beside the page link — clicking it expands or collapses the entries manually.
+A small chevron toggle (``›``) appears beside the page link—clicking it expands or collapses the entries manually.
 As the user scrolls through the page, the TOC auto-expands and highlights the active section heading automatically.